yuce/pyswip/INSTALL.md

 sudo pacman -S python-pyswip
 ```

-### Debian, Ubuntu
+### Debian, Ubuntu, Raspbian

-There are no packages for Debian-based distros.
+There are no native packages for Debian-based distros.
 Follow these steps to install PySwip:

 1) Install SWI-Prolog:
     ```